odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

 Your branch name must follow the following name strucutre : <targetVersion>-<feature>-<trigram>

-Example: The branch master-sale-fixes-abc on odoo-dev/odoo is a branch containing fixes for the sales app in the odoo/odoo repository to be deployed in master and done by ABC.
+Example: The branch master-sale-fixes-abc on odoo-dev/odoo is a branch containing fixes for the sales app in the odoo/odoo repository, to be deployed in master and done by ABC.

 Commit your code: